 The second chance, not the hit.

 I passed, just like that, I said no thanks.
 I started a new life, clean.
 It was a whirlwind.
 But if only for this life I would take Christ’s offer over and over again.
+See, I don't think Paul's words are necessarily wrong so much as they are spoken from a man who probably never knew addiction, but rules and legalism.
+To be bound to the rule of a God may seem like a thing to be pitied, unless you've been fettered to a force much more sinister and unforgiving.
+I was a slave, I am free now.
 My worst days, (there have been three that really tip the scale since choosing Christ), even those three absolute worst days are a walk in the park compared to the way I was before.
 If only for this life I am saved, I am grateful.
 I am a rare and wonderful statistic of overcoming methamphetamine addiction.
 It all comes down to a man dying on a cross, saving the world and one little, tiny soul that will ever and always be grateful and pledge my allegiance to Him for this second chance.
 May I use it well!

 On to 18 years clean!